jlevers/selling-partner-api/README.md

 * `clientId (string)`: Required.
 The LWA client ID of the SP API application to use to execute API requests.
 * `clientSecret (string)`: Required.
 The LWA client secret of the SP API application to use to execute API requests.
 * `refreshToken (string)`: The LWA refresh token of the SP API application to use to execute API requests.
-Required, unless you're only using [grantless operations](https://developer-docs.amazon.com/sp-api/docs/grantless-operations).
+Required, unless you're only using [grantless operations](https://developer-docs.amazon.com/sp-api/docs/grantless-operations), in which case you can pass a dummy string like `'grantless'`.
 * `endpoint`: Required.
 An instance of the [`SellingPartnerApi\Enums\Endpoint` enum](https://github.com/jlevers/selling-partner-api/blob/main/src/Enums/Endpoint.php).
 Primary endpoints are `Endpoint::NA`, `Endpoint::EU`, and `Endpoint::FE`.
 Sandbox endpoints are `Endpoint::NA_SANDBOX`, `Endpoint::EU_SANDBOX`, and `Endpoint::FE_SANDBOX`.
 * `dataElements (array)`: Optional.
 An array of data elements to pass to restricted operations.
 See the [Restricted operations](#restricted-operations) section for more details.
 * `delegatee (string)`: Optional.
 The application ID of a delegatee application to generate RDTs on behalf of.